KVM-VMI/kvm-vmi/vagrant/README.md

 ## Build the environment

 - Run `vagrant up --provider=libvirt`
-- Once vagrant is done provisioning the vm, run `vagrant reload` to reboot the box (to use the modified kernel)
 - ssh into the box with `vagrant ssh`
 - Start the test vm with `virsh start nitro_win7x64` (or use `virt-manager` connection)
 - go to `/(data|vagrant)/kvm-vmi/nitro` and you can play with **Nitro** !